aaamg/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML that is easily readable by other developers so they have no issue in going through your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block = takes up a certain space while inline takes up only the amount of text presented.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Main.

 5. Explain why git is valuable to a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+Makes it easy to post certain updates that are a screenshot at a time in the projects life so you can go back if necessary without deleting a ton of code.
+A timeline that can be used in either direction.

 ## Project Set Up